How to Arrange a Funeral in the UK: 7-Day Timeline

 Alternative: Direct Cremation

 A simple, unattended cremation with no service at the crematorium.
 Family can hold a memorial service separately.
 Cost: £1,000-£1,800 (significantly cheaper).
-Growing in popularity for those wanting a simple, affordable option.
+According to SunLife's Cost of Dying Report, this is growing in popularity for those wanting a simple, affordable option.
 See our guide to the cheapest funeral options.

 Step 3: Choose the Type of Service